Java MVC Add,Edit,Delete Using JSP And Servlet With MySQL - onlyxcodes

 AddController.java

-Create a Servlet file with AddController class name that is mapped to the URL: AddController.
-And that file gets all the values of the form that users enter.
+I created a Servlet file with AddController class name that is mapped to the URL: AddController.

-This class communicates with the AddBean and AddDao model classes.
-The class AddBean sets the property of form fields to that object.
-And AddDao class contains logic for JDBC codes to insert new user records into the database table.
+The class AddBean sets the property of form fields to that object and AddDao class contains logic for JDBC codes to insert new user records into the database table.

 package com.mvc.controller;